A dominated strategy in game theory occurs when one player has a more dominant strategy over another player.

 How to Identify a Dominated Strategy in Game Theory

-In the first step of the iterative deletion process, at most one dominated strategy is removed from the strategy space of each of the players, since no rational player would ever play these strategies.
+The iterated deletion of dominated strategies is one common, but tedious, technique for solving games that do not have a strictly dominant strategy.
+In the first step of this process, at most one dominated strategy is removed from the strategy space of each of the players, since no rational player would ever play these strategies.
 This results in a new, smaller game.

-Some strategies that weren’t dominated before, may be dominated in the smaller game.
+Some strategies that weren’t dominated before may be dominated in the smaller game.
 The first step is repeated, creating a new, even smaller game, and so on.
 The process stops when no dominated strategy is found for any player.

 Dominated Strategies Example